joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 Use this prompt with Devin:

 ```
-Please analyze the .csv files in the data/ directory:
+Please analyze the files in the aws s3 bucket:

-1. Read the file from my data/ directory
+1. Read the files in https://devin-workshop.s3.eu-north-1.amazonaws.com/
 2. Show me the structure of each file (columns, data types, row counts)
 3. Identify any data quality issues (missing values, duplicates, invalid formats)
 4. Output a data validation report

 Follow our coding guidelines in docs/coding_guidelines.md for code style.
 ```
-**As it does it:**
-- Show the concept of playbook
-- How to create a playbook to run the same task multiple times
-- Create a playbook manually

 **Expected Devin Output:**
 - Python script that reads Excel files